MSU-CSE491/cse_491_fall_2023/blogposts/VanDam/blog_post_DRAFT.md

 Its website mentions instructions for compiling on the command line, with Makefiles, and with CMake.
 Therefore, I could see Raylib being introduced into many different types of applications and many types of build systems.

+I noticed that the provided example Arkanoid code only allowed for movement with the arrow keys.
+I found that the `IsKeyDown()` function is being used inside `UpdateGame()` to check for user input.
+Adding more checks for `IsKeyDown(KEY_A)` and `IsKeyDown(KEY_D)` was very easy, so I could see that making code changes is relatively easy with Raylib.

 ### When I would recommend using Raylib
 The most obvious use case for using Raylib would be someone